-Gestational diabetes is a type of diabetes that occurs during pregnancy.
+Gestational diabetes occurs only during pregnancy.
 The extra glucose can affect the mother and the baby.

 - or being overweight affects your body's ability to use insulin

 - Gestational diabetes in a previous pregnancy

 - Multiple pregnancy (carrying two or more babies)